Background Knowledge Probe

 The general learning outcome objectives of this book are to help readers:

 - Evolve a more holistic and nuanced understanding of the artifacts we use as a daily part of our professional lives.
-The physical + software + human + social whole that is a digital artifact is greater than the sum of the parts.
+The hardware, software, human, and social whole that is a digital artifact is greater than the sum of the parts.
 Beyond developing technical competencies, we need to develop an awareness of, and skillsets to influence, the emergent properties that come from specific combinations of the different social and technical building blocks of information systems.

 - Develop a critical approach to artifacts.
 Social systems are constructs of economy, politics, matters of race, class, and gender, social institutions, and other cultural dynamics.
 Design, diffusion, and implementation of technical innovations both reflect and shape these social systems.
 Critically examining social + technical information systems from multiple individual and societal perspectives opens up consideration of idealized expectations vs. actual positive and negative impacts within specific user communities.